Real Stories Written by Real Tech Professionals

 Hailley Griffis is the head of public relations at Buffer and a co-host of the MakeWorkWork podcast.
 She writes about remote work, public relations and career progression.

-Edward Hearn has a Ph.D. in economics and now works as a data scientist for Truist Financial.
+Edward Hearn has a Ph.D. in economics and works at Resolution Economics.
 Most of his career has been in workforce analytics and human capital modeling.

 Shannon Hogue is the global head of solutions engineering at Karat.
 She has over 20 years of experience managing distributed software teams and building structured hiring programs.